 Born to Move combines elements of motor control theory with a neuro-myo-fascial approach to identify, treat and finally re-educate the client’s movement patterns.
 The blending of guided movement with various soft tissue engagement protocols has created a method that addresses the body as a whole and acknowledges the roles of the body’s various tissues and their interrelationships.

 Relevant Anatomy: short, intensive and integrated presentations from multiple sources including video of fascial dissections are combined with the palpation of relevant structures.
 We aim to convey information in an inspiring and understandable fashion.

 Postural & Functional Assessment: learn how to see and ‘read’ the intricacy of individual movement patterns.

 Born to Move Techniques: each technique is fully laid out for intent and ‘feel’.
 Plenty of time is dedicated to practice, ensuring you can apply these methods immediately in your clinic.

-The second and third days address the pelvis, torso and shoulder girdle.
+From that solid base, we go onto address the pelvis, torso and shoulder girdle.

 We finish by blending the material together to give a full body treatment, learning to feel the connections through the body in many different positions with a variety of movement ideas.

 Once the principles of BTM are learned they can be easily adapted to almost any client or situation.
 The application of this work can increase your clients’ body awareness and understanding of movement as well as resolving or easing many of their issues.

 Understanding and applying essential principles – touch, layering, movement

 Applying different movement drivers to create different effects and knowing when to use them